-Not all of us own bikes.
-Block Island offers taxi tours and mopeds, which are super convenient!
-But those options are priced much higher than bike rentals for obvious reasons.
-If you’re fit and capable enough to tackle the rolling hills of Block Island, then rent a bike for the day!
+For those who don’t own bikes, there are plenty of bike rentals on the island.
+If you’re fit and capable enough to tackle the rolling hills of Block Island, then renting a bike for the day beats walking!
 There’s a handful of vendors to choose from and prices vary, so you should shop around.
+Also, Block Island offers taxi tours and mopeds, which are super convenient.
+Keep in mind, those options are priced much higher than bike rentals for obvious reasons.

 Block Island has beautiful sights to see and best of all, they’re free!
 Some of my favorites are the Southeast Lighthouse, Mohegan Bluffs, Rodman’s Hollow, and Abram’s Petting Zoo, all of which are close enough to visit by bike.
 Together, these free attractions make for an excellent day trip.

 Block Island is best known for their 17 miles of pristine beach.
 Admission to the town beach and its facilities are free.
 The water is clear, the sand is soft and there’s no sign of pollution, seaweed, or pointy seashells to bother you if you have sensitive feet like me!
 Although, like most beaches, there will be a small fee if you want to rent umbrellas, chairs, cabanas or boogie boards.

 As you walk off the ferry you’ll be greeted by the many shops and galleries of Old Harbor.
 Block Island has more than enough stores for window shopping and a handful of local art studios to venture into for a day.
 While its tempting to buy all the trinkets and souvenirs, you should be satisfied after admiring some of the best coastal and nautical art in New England for free.